-transformation form in multivariate mode (F/M).
+To improve the preservation of the coefficients of skewness we applied both methods discussed in section 5.
+In Figure 5 we present the results of the Monte-Carlo method for the full transformation form in multivariate mode (F/M).
 We observe that after the tenth iteration, the attained coefficients of skewness become close to the theoretical ones.
-The criterion of (44) becomes true for iteration 13; the fluctuation of the attained coefficients of skewness of most variables that appears beyond iteration 13 is anticipated because of the Monte Carlo character of the method.
-We notice that the differences of the assumed and attained (after applying the coupling transformation) coefficients of skewness, which correspond to $\tilde{\zeta}s^l$ and $\hat{\zeta}s^l$, respectively, may be very large (e.g., for variable X_1^1).
+The criterion of equation (44) results true for iteration 13; the fluctuation of the attained coefficients of skewness of most variables that appears beyond iteration 13 are anticipated because of the Monte-Carlo character of the method.
+We notice that the differences of the assumed and attained (after applying the coupling transformation) coefficients of skewness, which correspond to $\tilde{\zeta}s^l$ and $\tilde{\zeta}s^r$ , respectively, may be very large (e.g., for variable $X_1^1$ ).

-We also applied the method of conditional sampling using repetitions for the full (F/M), the simplified (S/S), and the

-Figure 3.
-Comparison of temporal correlation coefficients of the lower-level variables $(X_s^l, \text{ indicated by the block arrows to the left) with previous lower-level variables and current and next higher-level variables <math>(X{s-1}^l, Z_1^l, \text{ and } Z_2^l, \text{ respectively, indicated by the block arrows at the top) as derived by various forms of the coupling transformation for the test application.
-Abbreviations are the same as in Figure 2.$ modified simplified (S1/S) forms of the coupling transformation.
-In Figure 6 we plotted the average number of repetitions required to achieve a certain distance Δ (defined in (45)).
+We also applied the method of conditional sampling using repetitions for the full (F/M), the simplified (S/S) and the modified simplified (S1/S) forms of the coupling transformation.
+In Figure 6 we plotted the average number of repetitions required to achieve a certain distance $\Delta$ (defined in (45)).
 Figure 7 shows the attained coefficients of skewness using the conditional sampling method, as a function of the mean number of repetitions.
 We observe that all three transformation forms examined have roughly the same performance.
 Adequate values of sample coefficients of skewness are obtained with 50-100 repetitions.
-We also examined in this case the preservation of correlation coefficients of the lower-level variables with the previous lower-level variables and the next higher-level variables (Figure 8) and cross-correlation coefficients (Figure 9).
-We observe that both S/S and S1/S forms, which failed to preserve all these statistics if applied without repetitions (Figures 3 and 4), result in adequate preservation of cross correlations after 50-100 repetitions.
+We also examined in this case the preservation of correlation coefficients of the lower-level variables with the previous lower-level variables and the next higher-level variables (Figure 8) and crosscorrelation coefficients (Figure 9).
+We observe that both S/S and S1/S forms, which failed to preserve all these statistics if applied without repetitions (Figure 3, Figure 4), result in adequate preservation of cross-correlations after 50-100 repetitions.
 In addition, the S1/S model performs well in preserving correlation coefficients of the lower-level variables with the previous lower-level variables after 50-100 repetitions.
 However, none of the two simplified forms could approach the theoretical correlation coefficients of the lower-level variables with the next higher-level variables, even after 1000 repetitions.
-In conclusion, repetition, apart from its usefulness for preserving coefficients of skewness, also improves preservation of autocorrelation and cross-correlation coefficients of lower-level variables of simplified model versions.
+In conclusion, repetition, apart from its usefulness for preserving coefficients of skewness, improves also preservation of auto- and cross-correlation coefficients of lower-level variables of simplified model versions.
 Notably, this is done at no additional computational cost.